thechriswalker/twirp-js/README.md

 const rpc = createTwirpClient(baseurl, serviceName, twirpVersion, useJSON, extraHeaders);

+// The function returned has the signature below. "customHeaders" is optional, and if defined, will
-// the function returned has the signature: const resultPromise = rpc(methodName, inputProtobugMessageObject, outputProtobufMessageClass);
+// merge any custom headers into "extraHeaders" defined in the rpc client. const resultPromise = rpc(methodName, inputProtobugMessageObject, outputProtobufMessageClass, customHeaders);
 ```